HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 System status and availability monitoring is provided by a [Status API](https://github.com/HumanCellAtlas/status-api), which then can be summarized on a [status page](https://humancellatlas.github.io/).

+### Leadership

+The future DevSecOps group at the Broad Institute will lead program management for the monitoring effort.

 ### Unresolved Questions

 * The specific lists of white-box infrastructure to be monitored for each component